 More is Less? – Selling an Investment Property Owned with a Partner or Spouse Can Have Benefits

 Another interesting tax scenario as it relates to selling investment properties in Canada is when the property is owned by equal partners, such as a spouse or business associate.

 Let’s say one partner makes $1 a year, the other partner $2 a year.
 It is possible to spread the capital gains between the partners disproportionately to minimize the overall tax exposure for both.
 It’s common between husbands and wives.

 Are Real Estate Commissions on the Sale of a Revenue Property Tax Deductible in Canada?

 Lastly, I wanted to know if real estate commissions incurred when selling a revenue property in Vancouver are tax deductible.
 It turns out that commissions on the sale of a revenue property in Canada are tax deductible as they are viewed as a selling expense by CRA and can be deducted to lower the total taxable capital gains.

 Of course, before you decide to sell any revenue property, I encourage you to consult with an accountant who can look into your specific tax situation.
 If you’d like to speak with Sean, he can be reached at 604 691 1744 or you can go online to http://akeroydleung.com/.

 Remember Folks!
 Selling an Income Property in Vancouver Doesn’t Have to be Taxing!

-Looking to Buy New Investment Properties in Vancouver?
+Looking to Buy New Investment Properties?
 Check out this Presale Condo Map for Vancouver!